 The L19 airport shuttle bus is 30 dirham one way, 50 dirham return (as of 2024).
 It is a great way to go from the airport to the Medina area.
 The 2 bus 19 departure stop is right out of the terminal (exit the arrivals hall at Terminal 2, to your left you will see the parking area, walk into it and continue across all the taxis, at the end, close to the exit, there's an empty area with a black BUS sign without signs or maps, nor a place to sit or shadow.)
 The bus leaves the airport every 30 minutes between 06:00 and 23:30.
 This bus line passes Jeema El Fna, the main bus station and it only has a couple of stops along the way, most notably the Menara Mall.
 The whole trip takes 15–20 minutes.
 You can see the whole route and departure times in Google Maps.
 Beware, some taxi drivers will approach and try to convince you to go with them, sometimes even resorting to lies ("The bus is not running today" or "It comes only once an hour") – don't listen to them.

-You can also catch city bus #11 which runs from M'Hamid district to the long distance bus station at Bab Doukkala, stopping also at Jeema El Fna.
-It stops on Avenue Gnassa - main road near airport, 500 m from terminal.
-This is an option only for people with convenient luggage, but it is the cheapest one—the bus costs 4 dirham, like all local buses.
-The driver can make change.
+You can also catch city bus #11 or city bus #12 which run from different suburbs, meet at the airport and continue to the long distance bus station at Bab Doukkala, stopping also at Jeema El Fna.
+They stop on Avenue Gnassa - the main road near the airport, 500 m from the terminal.
+This is an option only for people with convenient luggage, but it is the cheapest one - the buses cost 4 dirham, like all local buses.
+The driver can give change.

 By petit taxi, the city center is a 10–15 min ride away.
 Prices directly from the airport are fixed, insanely inflated and displayed prominently just outside the airport (just like at every airport in Morocco).
 Walking the 200 m across the parking lot to the road and hailing a taxi there will get you a much, much better price per vehicle (about 60 dirham compared to the airport's 200 dirham).
 Apps like InDrive can hail unofficial taxis for slightly less, payable with cash.